CompNet/Orleans/README.md

 files required by the scripts.
 Some scripts require some files produced by other scripts, so it is important to execute them in the specified order.

-Note: the src/v1 archive contains the first version of the R scripts.
+Note: the src/extras/v1 archive contains the first version of the R scripts.
 Those were not able to handle the size of our data, so we finally did not use them, but kept them as archives.
-The original.data.tar.gz archive contains the clean version of the networks used in the original Guimer� & Amaral paper, retrieved from http://www.tuhh.de/ibb/publications/databases-and-software.html
+The data/others/original.GA.data.tar.gz archive contains the clean version of the networks used in the original Guimera & Amaral paper, retrieved from http://www.tuhh.de/ibb/publications/databases-and-software.html